 Coal is the world’s primary source of electricity and is projected to remain so for decades to come, with growth strongly driven by the need to improve electricity access and meet energy demand in the developing world.
 However, growing concerns over the environmental impact of fossil fuel combustion present an equally pressing need for this valuable energy resource to be exploited as cleanly and efficiently as possible.

-CCT2017 will provide a leading international forum for the showcasing and discussion of clean coal technologies, including:
+CCT2017 provided a leading international forum for the discussion of clean coal technologies, including:

 - high efficiency, low emissions plant